GoogleChrome/developer.chrome.com/site/en/docs/webstore/prepare/index.md

 ## Review your manifest {: #manifest }

-After uploading your item, you won't have the ability to edit the metadata of your manifest in the developer dashboard.
+After uploading your item, you won't be able to edit the metadata of your manifest in the developer dashboard.
 This means, that if you notice a typo, you will have to edit the manifest, increase the version number, and zip the files all over again.

 Make sure you check and include the following fields: